Bolzac/Bolzac/README.md

 ## Hi there 👋

 ### My name is Emirhan Karakadıoğlu but you can call me Bolzac.
+I am a student at Yildiz Technical University, Mathematical Enginnering departmant.
+I met with coding at 2020.
+I started with web development and for now I am full stack web developer.

 🔭 I’m interested in web development, embedded systems, game development and pixel art.
 ## <p align="center"> :computer: Technologies </p>